Decoding the Meaning Behind “Whitehouse Road” – A Closer Look at Tyler Childers’s Lyrics

 The lines “When you lay me in the cold hard clay won’t ya sing them hymns while the banjo plays,” that got me.
 It’s like saying, when I’m gone, remember me as I was, remember the good times.
 Don’t mourn for what was lost but celebrate what was lived.

-See also Decoding the Meaning Behind "Silver and Cold" - A Closer Look at AFI's Lyrics
+See also Decoding the Meaning Behind "Freefall" - A Closer Look at Rainbow Kitten Surprise's Lyrics

 It’s an anthem for the hard-lived life, a salute to the high walls and deep rivers of trials we face.
 A cry out to those who keep us grounded and those who lift us higher.
 It’s a damn good feeling to run these roads, don’t you think?